Avalanche 1

 Please download and read the course syllabus, agenda, logistics and equipment and the Far West Division Event Release form (see above links).

-Directions to the Pinecrest Community Centre can be downloaded here.
+Directions to the Pinecrest Community Lodge can be downloaded here.

 Instructor Info: